"Tourism for all!"

 It's an excellent way to help your students learn about other countries and cultures plus share their own experience too.
 There are some brilliant ideas out there on the most creative ways to do this.

-There’s also some great ideas on using Google Earth to explore the world too – whether you have desktops or tablets, there’s a way to get your students virtually touring!
+There’s also many great ideas on using Google Earth to explore the world too – whether you have desktops or tablets, there’s a way to get your students virtually touring!

 - Organise a trip somewhere